DarkWoodX/crossaint/README.md

 # Press coverage

-Talk-to-ChatGPT has been receiving press
+Talk-to-ChatGPT has been receiving press cove